In this article I’ll be looking at how to practice Bhakti yoga meditation properly, and I’ll share some great Bhakti

-What to meditate on when practicing Bhakti meditation
+What to meditate on when practicing Bhakti Yoga Meditation

-When you do Bhakti meditation you are aiming to become one with an object, person or God.
+When you do Bhakti yoga meditation you are aiming to become one with an object, person or God.

 The subject of your bhakti meditation practice should reflect the trait you wish to develop in yourself.

 If, for instance, you would like to develop your sense of compassion, you might like to meditate on Ghandi or Buddha.
 For freedom, meditate on water.